-While many large multi-state employers have likely already adopted uniform national policies prohibiting discrimination of LGBTQ+ workers, now all employers with more than 15 employees, the threshold for employer coverage under Title VII, should update their equal employment opportunity policies to include sexual orientation and sexual identity/expression as protected classes.
+While many large multi-state employers have likely already adopted uniform national policies prohibiting discrimination of LGBTQ+ workers, now all employers with more than 15 employees, the threshold for employer coverage under Title VII, should update their equal employment opportunity policies to include sexual orientation and gender identity/expression as protected classes.

 Since Title VII holds employers strictly liable for harassing behavior by their supervisory staff, employers should update their supervisory training to educate managers on impermissible conduct and best practices for support and inclusion of LGBTQ+ staff.
 Many nonprofits supporting the LGBTQ+ community consult with employers on training and resources and should be looked to for support regarding best practices for inclusion.